ministryofjustice/opg-reports/README.md

 We'll try to walk you though all the changes you need to make after forking, including infrastructure / access needs that are used but not included in this repository.

+Please test your changes as you go and see the [running locally section on best ways](#running-locally)

 In order to start capturing github repository standards for your organisation you will need to focus on the following areas fo code:

 - Remove / disable reports that won't be used